kohlidevops/aws-cwa-amazon-linux/README.md

 ## Create IAM ROle

-Navigate to IAM Role - Create a new Role - Attach this Policy "CloudWatchAgentServerPolicy" - name it as - EASAASCloudWatchAgentServerRole.
+Navigate to IAM Role - Create a new Role - Attach this Policy "CloudWatchAgentServerPolicy" - name it as - EC2CloudWatchAgentServerRole.

 ## Launch Amazon Linux2023